natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Des%20Moines.md

 * Adequate speed, on par with the rest of the American ships of this level
 * Decent main firepower with an excellent fire rate of 10 rounds per minute
 * Has access to a tracking radar
-* Powerful auxiliary and AA defense with decent range and effective against both aircraft and light naval targets
+* Powerful auxiliary and AA defence with decent range and effective against both aircraft and light naval targets
 * Large crew complement allows for a decent survivability
-* Ammo stowage rooms are located below the waterline
 * Decent ammo variety for both the 8-inch and 5-inch guns including HE-VT, HE and AP type rounds
 * Overall armour is above average for a cruiser